reactioncommerce/proxy-traefik/docs/SimpleDeploymentGuide.md

 docker-compose down && docker-compose up -d
 ```

-At this point, Reaction, Example Storefront and Hydry should be accessible over the internet, inculding login in via the storefront using the default username: `admin@localhost` and password: `r3@cti0n`.
+At this point, Reaction, Example Storefront and Hydra should be accessible over the internet, inculding login in via the storefront using the default username: `admin@localhost` and password: `r3@cti0n`.

 Further, the `GraphQL API` explorer will be available at `https://reaction.example.com/graphql-beta`.
 Test access to it by executing the query: